juju/juju-gui/HACKING.rst

 virtual machine, installing all the dependencies and setting up networking such that you can modify files locally but run the development server from the VM.

-The local directory is shared from your host to the guest in vagrant.
+Your home directory ($HOME) is shared from your host to the guest in vagrant.
 The sharing is done via NFS.
 In order for NFS to work, on OS X you may need to:

 ::